Workplace Accident Lawyer Palm Beach

 The Difference Between Workers’ Compensation and Civil Lawsuits

-These two remedies, workers’ compensation and civil lawsuits, function on different principles.
+These two remedies, workers’ compensation and civil lawsuits, function on different legal basis.
 Workers’ compensation is an insurance system that an employer pays into.
 Then, if one of their employees is harmed at work, the employee can file a claim.
 There may be a hearing to determine if the claim should be paid, but there is no attempt to assign fault for the injury.
-If the claim does qualify for payment, then the damages are computed based on a table of rates, usually multiplied by the worker’s salary.
+When the injured worker is ready, the parties meet to attempt to settle the case and the value is based on the workers’ compensation carrier’s exposure (what they may pay now, and in the future, for lost wages and medical care).

 A civil lawsuit is an entirely different setup.
-In this scenario, an employee can bring legal action against their employer for their injury on the job.
+In this scenario, an employee can bring legal action for their injury on the job.
 Unlike workers’ compensation, the entire point of the lawsuit is to assign fault for the employee’s injury.
-If the worker can show that the employer or someone else was at fault for their injury, then the employee is entitled to recover damages from them.
-Unlike the workers’ compensation payments, which are highly standardized, these damages will be specially calculated based on the employee’s actual injuries.
+If the worker can show that someone else was at fault for their injury, then the employee is entitled to recover damages.
+Unlike the workers’ compensation payments, which are highly standardized, these damages will be specially calculated based on the employee’s actual injuries, as well as possible punitive and economic damages).

 A Palm Beach workplace accident lawyer can help you determine which legal action is the most appropriate for your situation.